DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/PSC/README.md

 On LUMI directory: `/pfs/lustrep3/appl/local/climatedt/data/AQUA/datasets/PSC/`

-I created: `new/GIOMAS/heff`, then tried to connect with different methods, one that worked well is `sftp`.
+Folder created as: `new/GIOMAS/heff`, then tried to connect with different methods, one that worked well is `sftp`.

 ### Connect with `sftp`